JEI Learning: JEI Problem Solving Math

 JEI Problem Solving Math develops critical and analytical skills, with math problems presented in styles similar to those found in Math Olympiad.
 Curriculum focuses on word problems and critical thinking-related questions.

 Brain Safari

 Brain Safari strengthens logical and analytical skills, enhances creativity and memory proficiency, and increase overall intelligence by focusing on the 9 different learning domains of critical thinking.

 Diagnostic System

 First, the student takes JEI's diagnostic test appropriate to student's level which is determined after teacher interacts with the student, which then JEI's diagnostic system comprehensively analyses each student's test results and assigns them an individualized learning program.
 JEI Learning Center provides the Individual Progress Prescription Report (IPPR), a detailed computer analysis of a student's learning needs and performance during the curriculum.

+Structure

+JEI lessons typically take place after school or on weekends.
+Students attend classes once weekly.

 Awards

-In 2014, Entrepreneur (magazine) and Business Insider ranked JEI Learning Center #191 in the Franchise 500® and #119 in America's Top Global.
+In 2014, Entrepreneur and Business Insider ranked JEI Learning Center #191 in the Franchise 500® and #119 in America's Top Global.
 In 2015, JEI Learning Center ranked #198 in the Franchise 500® and #45 in America's Top Global.